 d.
 That Your Son also may glorify You: In its counter-intuitive work, the cross glorified Jesus the Son and displayed the wisdom and the power of God (1 Corinthians 1:23-25).
 Yet it also glorified God the Father, by displaying His wise plan and great sacrifice in giving the Son to do such a work.

 i.
 “The Son glorified the Father by revealing in this act [the cross] the sovereignty of God over evil, the compassion of God for men, and the finality of redemption for believers.”
 (Tenney)

 ii.
 "Christ’s motive should be ours.
 When you ask a blessing from God, ask it that you may glorify God by it.
 Do you pine to have your health back again?
 Be sure that you want to spend it for him.
 Do you desire temporal advancement?
 Desire it that you may promote his glory.
 Do you even long for growth in grace?
 Ask it only that you may glorify him."
 (Spurgeon)

 3. (2-3) Jesus speaks of the source and nature of eternal life.

 “As You have given Him authority over all flesh, that He should give eternal life to as many as You have given Him.
 And this is eternal life, that they may know You, the only true God, and Jesus Christ whom You have sent.”

-a.
-You have given Him authority over all flesh: Jesus claims awesome authority, "authority to determine the ultimate destiny of men.”
+i.
+Jesus here claimed “authority to determine the ultimate destiny of men.”
 (Takser)

-i.
-Life is active involvement in an environment; death is the absence of that active involvement.
-Eternal life means that we are alive and active to God’s environment.
-If our lives are not dominated by God and the spiritual environment, we live life in the same dimension that animals do, and we live as if we are dead to God and His environment.
+ii.
+"Life is active involvement with environment; death is the cessation of involvement with the environment, whether it be physical or personal."
+(Tenney) Eternal life means that we are alive and active to God’s environment.
+If God and His spiritual environment does not affect (and even dominate) our life, then it can be said that we do not have or experience eternal life.
+If this is true, then we live life in the same dimension that animals live, and we exist as if we are dead to God and His environment.